Chart Color Schemes

 The level of cultural diversity witnessed in Mount Sheridan was found to be above average when compared nationally for a number of language and cultural background related metrics

-Mount Sheridan's population exhibits cultural diversity, with 22.5% born overseas and 17.9% speaking a language other than English at home.
-Christianity is the predominant religion, making up 53.9%.
-The category 'Other' shows overrepresentation at 2.1%, compared to Rest of Qld's 1.5%.
+Mount Sheridan's cultural diversity was above average, with 22.5% of its population born overseas and 17.9% speaking a language other than English at home.
+Christianity was the predominant religion in Mount Sheridan, comprising 53.9% of the population.
+Notably, the 'Other' religious category comprised 2.1%, compared to 1.5% across Rest of Qld.

 Frequently Asked Questions - Diversity